yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

     * Approving good revisions and encouraging Editors to continue their great work
     * Rejecting revisions that can be improved, and letting their authors know what and why could be better

-You can see that locale leaders do a lot of work to create community around localization.
+You can see that locale leaders do a lot of work to build community around localization.

 This is all work that Mozilla is throwing away in its move to machine translation.